Classes of Baire spaces defined by topological games: Modifications of the Banach--Mazur game with four players

-\begin{proof} Let us define the strategies $s_\al$ and $q_\be$ such that item (a) holds.
-Item (b) follows from the definition of solidity and item (a).
-On the first move, for $n=0$, we determine the choice of players:
+\begin{proof} Let $s_\al$ and $q_\be$ be strategies for which (a) holds.
+Item (b) follows from the definition of monolithic and item (a).
+On the first move, for $n=0$, the choice of players is:

-On the $n$-th move, for $n>0$, we determine the choice of players:
+On the $n$th move, for $n>0$, the choice of players is:

 \end{proof}